ObjectOops/9SST706/speaker_notes.md

     - Also noted that transparency is important.
 The Common Vulnerabilities and Exposures, or CVE, record system is widely used to catalog security issues in commonly used software.
 The quicker a known issue is assigned a CVE and its record is completed accurately, the quicker people can react to mitigate it.
 - CISA has received feedback from individuals, companies, trade associations, other government agencies, and from foreign agencies too, as shown to the right.

+- CIRCIA is intended to be a step in consolidating the CISA's position.

 ## Slide 7 - DHS

 - Although the CISA is an operational component of the DHS, the DHS also has its own role in cybersecurity.